pipe2k27/liteflix-felipe-perarnau/README.md

 ## Webflix - Live Coding Challenge

+### API
+To fetch the current movies in the apis, you will need to implement the api endpoints `src/pages/api/featured` & `src/pages/api/popular` to populate the landing page.
+These endpoints include a remote-url to load movies.

+1. Load information from the remote source
+2. Render basic html with this information
+3. Store all fetched movie records into the database.
+(Prisma & Sqlite)

 ### UI Section
 In this challenge, you will implement the desktop main landing page showing "La Casa de Papel" at [Figma design](https://www.figma.com/design/8IrWHW2aUQZN6ILycX6ug7/Liteflix-Challenge?node-id=0-1&node-type=canvas).
+There's no navigation or behaviors to implement other than loading and rendering the landing page as-is.

 You will be using pure css (the `index.css` file).

-Buttons and links are to be implemented visually with no effects (no redirects or behaviors).

 To handle the endpoint's images correctly, please refer to the developer documentation: https://developer.themoviedb.org/docs/image-basics

-### API
-To fetch the current movies in the apis, you will need to implement the api endpoints `api/featured` & `api/popular` to populate the landing page.
-You are also expected to store all movies fetched from the api into the database, which uses Prisma and sqlite to store data.
-(Prisma knowledge not required)

 #### Tips & Tricks
 - We want to see an implementation as pixel perfect as possible.